-In this guide we will guide you on how to change search engine in Edge
+This guide will show you how to change the search engine in Microsoft Edge.

 Why Change Your Search Engine?

-You might switch search engines for several reasons:
+You might change your search engine for several reasons:

 - Familiarity: You are used to the results layout or features of another search engine like Google.